Not only it is rich in history and culture, it is also thriving, dynamic and a fun German city to visit right in the heart of Europe!

 After having a great lunch at Heilig Geist Spital restaurant, we came back to Hotel Drei Raben to pick up our luggage and made our way to Hauptbahnhof (Main Train Station), purchased a ticket to Erlangen which is only 20 minutes away.

 If you’ve been to Germany, you know that their national transportation system is very efficient and on the dot as we would say!

 We boarded the train and we left Nürnberg behind.
 We were admiring the countryside and were taking all the beauty in.
-I was very happy that Marian is bold and adventurous enough to have come along and didn’t mind taking public transport, it sure meant a lot to me to be able to share this adventure with her!
+I was very happy that were bold and adventurous enough to have come along and didn’t mind taking public transport, it sure meant a lot to me to be able to share this adventure!

 Two stops later, we arrived at our destination.